PyPlanet/PyPlanet/README.md

 After releasing (from the release branch) it gets a version tag.
 From this point there is no way back, new bug releases will be crafted from the release/version branch (`release/v0.1.0` -> `release/v0.1.2` and is accepting merges from `bugfix/*`).

+Visualization of our current release schedule can be found here: [Release Schedule](https://github.com/tomvlk/PyPlanet/projects/3)

 ## Versioning

 All PyPlanet versions bellow 1.0.0 are not using semantic versioning.